First Aid for Overdose

 It’s OK to Call for Help

 Some might worry about legal ramifications when it comes to illicit substances and often delay seeking help as a result.
 The emergency services are more concerned with preservation of life than prosecuting the individual patient.
-Do not hesitate to call 000 for help as soon as you become aware of a suspected overdose, you will probably save a life.
+Do not hesitate to call 000 for help as soon as you become aware of a suspected overdose - you could save a life.

 Whether accidental or deliberate, legal or illicit, a drug overdose is a serious situation for a First Aider to encounter.
-Not to mention an increasing problem, with rates of drug overdoses coming up to their highest in many years.
-It could be at home, work, a party or in public – the individual may or may not be an addict and desperately needs your help.
+Not to mention, it is an increasing problem, with rates of drug overdoses coming up to their highest in many years.
+It could be at home, work, a party or in public – the individual may or may not be an addict.

 Medical intervention is usually required to reverse the effects of the drug and reduce damage to critical organs like the heart, lungs, brain and liver, with time being a critical factor in survival.
 The sooner they can access help, the less likely permanent damage or death will be.
 Here is where an observant and caring First Aider is incredibly important in giving the individual the best chance possible for survival.